 Quick Facts on Carrots

-You might have grown, bought or even fed your guinea pig carrots without knowing some fascinating facts about it.
+You might have grown, bought or even fed your guinea pig carrots without knowing some fascinating facts about them.
 In case you didn’t know, the following are some of the interesting facts about carrots:

 - The carrot plant was initially grown for its seeds and leaves.